 How we can help

-If, after the Independent Review, the claimant or their relatives still feel that they have not had a fair assessment they can come to us.
+If, after the independent review, the claimant or their relatives still feel that they have not had a fair assessment they can come to us.

 The NHS has nationally agreed criteria for making decisions about eligibility which should mean that they have been made consistently and fairly.
 When we investigate complaints about decisions over eligibility, our role is to decide whether or not the NHS has carried out the assessment and/or appeal processes properly and fairly.
 We cannot simply make our own decisions about a person's eligibility.

 So, if we agree to investigate your case, we will look to see that the NHS has followed the process properly.
-If we think it hasn't, we usually ask the NHS body to take further action.
+If we think it hasn't, we usually ask the NHS organisation to take further action.
 For example, we might ask them for a better explanation or another review.

 That does, however, depend on us finding something wrong with the way the decision was originally made.
 If you bring a case to us, you will need to point out specifically how the process was unreasonable or unfair in your case.
-We will not review a case unless there seems to be a good reason for doing so.
+We will not investigate a case unless there seems to be a good reason for doing so.

 The kind of things we look for

-- Were the person's needs assessed in enough detail by a multi-disciplinary team?
+- Were the person's needs assessed in enough detail by a multidisciplinary team?

-- Was the assessment clinically-led?
+- Was the assessment clinically led?

 - Were all the right people involved (including family and clinical staff)?